UniversalDataTool/udt-format/README.md

   // Interface details
   "interface": { /* see "Interfaces" */ },

-  // Data for tasks to be performed
+  // Data for tasks to be performed and output labels
   // E.g. Each task could be 1 image to be annotated, 1 paragraph to be annotated etc.
-  "taskData": [ /* see the task data spec for the chosen interface */ ],
+  "samples": [ /* see the sample data spec for the chosen interface */ ],

-  // Optional: solution examples, can be used to evaluate workers "examples": [ /* see example spec for chosen interface  */ ],
+  // Optional: solution examples, can be used to evaluate workers "examples": [ /* see example spec for chosen interface  */ ], }

-  // Optional: delivery parameters, e.g. budget or timeframe to complete within "delivery": { /* see delivery spec */ },

-  // Given by vendor after annotation is completed.
-  "taskOutput": [ /* see output spec for chosen interface */ ]
-}
 ```